The Fair Housing Program at the Disability Law Center

 The Fair Housing Act

 The Fair Housing Program at the Disability Law Center (DLC) is a program designed to enforce the Fair Housing Act (FHA) and educate people about fair housing.
-The program serves people in all protected classes throughout Utah (42 U.S.C. § 3601 et al. See also the Utah Fair Housing Act at Utah Code Ann. § 57-21-1 et al. The federal protected classes are race, color, sex, national origin, familial status, religion, and disability.
-Utah law also prohibits discrimination based on sexual orientation, gender identity, and source of income).
+The program serves people in all state and federal protected classes throughout Utah (42 U.S.C. § 3601 et al. See also the Utah Fair Housing Act at Utah Code Ann. § 57-21-1 et al.).
 Under a Fair Housing Initiative Program (FHIP) grant from the Department of Housing and Urban Development (HUD), the Fair Housing Program at the DLC offers educational trainings, free legal clinics, and one-on-one self advocacy assistance to individuals throughout Utah.
 The DLC educates individuals about:

 • their right to fair housing under the Fair Housing Act;